-A brief history of Lyndon LaRouche's role in the origination and fight for the Strategic Defense Initiative, featuring an interview with Jeffrey Steinberg.
+A brief history of Lyndon LaRouche's role in the origination and fight for the Strategic Defense Initiative.

 "I call upon the scientific community in our country, those who gave us nuclear weapons, to turn their great talents now to the cause of mankind and world peace; to give us the means of rendering these nuclear weapons impotent and obsolete....
 We seek neither military superiority nor political advantage.
 Our only purpose—one all people share—is to search for ways to reduce the danger of nuclear war." —President Ronald Reagan, March 23, 1983

 Ronald Reagan changed the course of world history on March 23, 1983, when he took to national television to announce what came to be known as the Strategic Defense Initiative (SDI).

 On March 23, 1983, President Ronald Reagan made history by announcing the Strategic Defense Initiative (SDI) on live national television, shocking even some of his closest advisers.
 Presenting what he called "a vision of the future which offers hope," Reagan committed the United States to a crash program for the development of missile defense technology to "free the world from the threat of nuclear war."
 Reagan's announcement was a declaration that the era of the international reign of terror known as Mutually Assured Destruction (MAD) was over.